 Want your VPN to connect once you start the Firestick automatically?
 Here’s how you do it.

 - Open the Settings tab.

 - Scroll down to Auto-connect.

 - Choose the default server to connect to by clicking Always connect to.

 “Split tunneling” means letting some of the processes on Firestick connect to the internet in the usual way (with no encryption and VPN tunneling) while keeping the rest under VPN protection.
 Here’s how you do it:

 - Choose either to Route via VPN or Bypass the VPN, depending on what you wish to do.

 - If you choose apps to Route via VPN, only those apps will use the VPN.
 If you select apps to Bypass the VPN, all of your Firestick traffic will be routed via a VPN, except for the chosen apps.

-While the default option connects you to the fastest (and thus usually the closest) server, you might desire to try servers in different countries – like connecting to Japan to unlock its Netflix library.
+While the default option connects you to the fastest (and thus usually the closest) server, you might desire to try servers in different countries.

 - The location list is found on the left of the screen.